willymcallister/willymcallister.github.io/_articles/demorgan2.md

 ![AND-OR with bubbles separated from gate symbols]({{ site.baseurl }}{% link i/logic28.svg %}){: .centered }

 In the diagram above, AB emerges from the top left AND symbol, it gets inverted twice, and AB is the input to the OR symbol.
 It's as if the two bubbles aren't even there.
 The same thing happens to CD on the lower path.
-Inverting something twice gives you the original input.
+Invert something twice and you get the original input.
 If you select logic symbols so bubbles appear on both ends of a node, the bubbles cancel each other.

-By using the DeMorgan gate symbol for the third NAND we've turned the circuit into this,
+With the DeMorgan gate symbol for the third NAND we've turned the circuit into this,

 ![AND-OR without bubbles]({{ site.baseurl }}{% link i/logic29.svg %}){: .centered }